IBM-Cloud/docs/dedicated/index.md

 |IBM {{site.data.keyword.Bluemix_dedicated_notm}} {{site.data.keyword.messagehub}} | An environment that provides publish and subscribe messaging of up to 10 GB per partition.
 Messages are retained and available for consumption for a maximum of 24 hours. |
 |IBM Bluemix Dedicated {{site.data.keyword.mobilepushshort}} | An environment that permits deployment and execution of {{site.data.keyword.mobilepushshort}} instances with ability to accept 300 requests per second. |
 |{{site.data.keyword.iot_short}} Dedicated incremental increase | An environment increase that permits running a private version of the {{site.data.keyword.iot_short}} within the dedicated environment with a capacity of 100,000 concurrently connected devices or applications and 0.5 TB of data exchange. |
 {: caption="Table 2.
-Optional components for purchase: Services" caption-side="top"}
+Optional services components for purchase" caption-side="top"}
 {: #table02}